Hemanthraj2003/python-prep/basics/type-casting.md

 # TYPE CASTING

 - We can convert one data type to another data type using type casting.

 - Python provides several built-in types for type casting.

+- Type casting can be implicit or explicit.

+  - Implicit: Automatically done by Python (e.g., int to float).

+  - Explicit: Manually done by the programmer using built-in functions.

 - Common type casting include:

   - `int()`: Converts a value to an integer.
   - `float()`: Converts a value to a float.
   - `str()`: Converts a value to a string.